RasanPanag/Tic-tac-toe-python/README.md

 ## General Concept
-There will be two player in a game.
+There will be two players in a game.
 Two signs represent each player.
 The generals signs used in the game are "X" and "O".
 Finally, there will be a board with 9 boxes.

 - First, one user (either "X" or "O") will place their sign in one of the available empty boxes.